New Student and Returning Students Information

 - You are required to be on time for your appointment.
 If you are 5 minutes late your appointment will be canceled and considered a “no show”.
-After two “no shows” you will be required to see the Director of the VRC before rescheduling your appointment with the VRC counselor.
+After two “no shows” you will be required to see the VRC Coordinator before rescheduling your appointment with the VRC counselor.

 - Two weeks before and two weeks after registration each semester, counseling in the VRC will be done on a walk in basis.